 Cervical Smear Tests

 Available to all women aged 25 and over and usually performed by the practice nurses.
 Smear tests are normally carried out every three years but the frequency can be lesser or greater than this depending how old you are.
-Liquid Based Cytology (LBC) has now been in use for several years and reduces the likliness of having to repeat the test.
+Liquid Based Cytology (LBC) has now been in use for several years and reduces the likeliness of having to repeat the test.

 NHS Health Checks

-These Health Checks conducted by the practice nurses are for both men and women and are for patients between the ages of 40 & 74 years of age.
+These Health Checks conducted by the healthcare assistants are for both men and women and are for patients between the ages of 40 & 74 years of age.
 The Health Check is designed to look at your risk of developing heart disease, stroke, diabetes and kidney disease and how, by taking early action now you can improve your health and can prevent the onset of these conditions.